kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 That is an operational feature and an availability feature.

-## Graceful Shutdown Should Preserve Trace Completion
+## Graceful Shutdown Should Preserve Trace Completion { #shutdown-trace-completion }

 Imagine a request is in progress when deployment begins.